prkumar/uplink/docs/source/user/serialization.rst

       """Adapter for Python's Pickle protocol."""

       def create_response_body_converter(self, cls, request_definition):
-         # Return callable that deserialize response body into Python object.
+         # Return callable to deserialize response body into Python object.
          return lambda response: pickle.loads(response.content)

       def create_request_body_converter(self, cls, request_definition):
-         # Return callable that serialize Python object into bytes.
+         # Return callable to serialize Python object into bytes.
          return pickle.dumps

 Then, when instantiating a new consumer, you can supply this